snowman07/snowman07.github.io/README.md

 ## `Updates`
  - 12/23/2025
     - `arr_v02` folder is added.
-This is the `version 2 of my personal porfolio` where I added my academic labs in `cybersecurity`.
+This is the `version 2 of my personal porfolio` ~~where I added my academic labs in cybersecurity~~ where I organized the files to be more industry-relevant, specifically organized the html files, as well as align in my future goal to be in cybersecurity landscape.
     - SSH_key is generated to avoid `permission denied` when cloning or pushing.
       - Steps:
          > 1 Go to github profile \